exercism/website-copy/pages/privacy.md

 Exercism (also referred to as exercism.io) is an online platform designed to help you improve your coding skills through practice and mentorship.

-Our platform comprises of a web site is located at https://exercism.io (and associated subdomains) and a command line application (CLI).
+Our platform comprises of a web site, located at https://exercism.io (and associated subdomains) and a command line application (CLI).

-We’re deeply committed to providing you with a safe and secure online platform for you to develop your software coding skills.
+We’re deeply committed in providing you with a safe and secure online platform for you to develop your software coding skills.

 Exercism is run and managed by Exercism ("We", "Us"), a not-profit-company registered in the UK with Company Number 11733062.
 You might also want to read: